 That has to be the most aesthetic piece of work I've seen from you.
 It's beautiful.
 Congratulations!
 The textures, the colors, the "movement" in the way you swirl the textures around the pot...
 Excellent! "~ Paula Denman, Fine Artist

 As a child, I had a deep fascination with clay.
 From the wet, sticky mud of San Francisco Bay, I made pinch pot vases, and then baked them hard in the sun.
 At 14 years old, while walking the halls of my high during lunch period, I peered into the round window of the Ceramics Room and saw 10 wooden kick wheels.
 My innerself said, "You need to try THAT!"
 I went back another lunch time and the door was open.
 Chris Boyd (Sebastopol based potter) was teaching at the time and invited me in.
-And in I went , never left as discovered the most mesmerizing art form ever.
-I was hooked as the feel of clay in my hands was delicious and soothing.
+And in I went , never left as I discovered the most mesmerizing art form ever.
+I was hooked on the feel of clay in my hands was delicious and soothing.
 The ability to create 3-dimensional forms out of this substance touched me deeply and awoke the artist within.
 Since then, I've never stopped in my quest to transform this earthy substance into something that is both functional and decorative.